vs8948/IKJOT-ENERGY/IKSHOP.IN_Domain_redme.md

         https://my.ionos.com/

-we can SignIn on that website by using following credentials
+we can SignIn on that website by using following credentials.
+We can manage or renew by accessing that website.

         user Name: ikjotenergy@gmail.com
         Password: ikshop@2022